Seeking support online?

 Talking about complex issues like sexuality or mental health can sometimes bring up uncomfortable feelings.
-But does ‘friending’ other people on the net or following a vlogger leave you feeling worse than when you started?
+But does ‘friending’ other people online or following a vlogger leave you feeling worse than when you started?
 If so, think about whether the ‘support’ is really helping you.
 Always remember that you have the right to feel good and look after your well-being.
 Unfollow, unfriend and report anything that makes you feel unsafe or worried.
 Tell an adult you trust and report to CEOP

 Having a group of friends online can feel really supportive.
-But be wary of groups who pressure you to things you don’t want to do.
+But be wary of groups who pressure you to do things you don’t want to do.
 Some people encourage young people to do sexual things on camera by using a group chat or comments to apply pressure.
 This pressure might not always be obvious.
-Loads of compliments, ego boosts , promising gifts or the prospect of more followers can make a young person feel like they need to do what they are being asked, even if they don’t want to.
+Loads of compliments, ego boosts, promising gifts or the prospect of more followers can make a young person feel like they need to do what they are being asked, even if they don’t want to.
 This is especially true when there are lots of comments all at once and it feels like you have no time to think.
 But always remember that you always have a choice.
 If you are feeling pressure do things online always talk to an adult you trust and report to CEOP.

 Be social media savvy.

 If you’re feeling low it can be tempting to indulge in social media and compare yourself to others.
 But not all is as it seems online.
 Quite often we only present what we would like others to see – a highlight reel of only our ‘best bits’.
 When we compare reality with this curated online version we can end up feeling disappointed.
 Sometimes taking a little time out from scrolling can be helpful.
 Spending time doing time doing things that add to your well-being and feelings of accomplishment can be a great way to feel better about yourself.
-BBC Newsbeat explores how much time young people spend on social media and what effects this can have.

 Seeking support online can be really positive.
 But sometimes we can be so focussed on our smartphone in our hands that we forget to look up.
 Use your networks online to look for support groups or volunteer programs in your local area focusing on an issue you are passionate about.
 This can help you to feel good about yourself and can build self-esteem and confidence.
 It’s also really helpful to speak with an adult you trust about how you’re feeling.
 If you’re not ready to talk to an adult you know, you can always contact Childline, where you can get support and advice.